hebcal/noaa/README.md

         does not set, a null will be returned.
 See detailed explanation on top of the page.
 **See**

-- AstronomicalCalculator#adjustZenith
+- adjustZenith
-- #getSeaLevelSunset()
+- getSeaLevelSunset()
-- AstronomicalCalendar#getUTCSunset
+- getUTCSunset

 <a name="NOAACalculator+getSeaLevelSunset"></a>

 ### noaaCalculator.getSeaLevelSunset() ⇒ <code>Temporal.ZonedDateTime</code> \| <code>null</code>
-A method that returns the sunset without [elevation adjustment](AstronomicalCalculator#getElevationAdjustment(double)).
+A method that returns the sunset without [elevation adjustment](getElevationAdjustment).
 Non-sunrise and sunset calculations such as dawn and dusk, depend on the amount of visible light, something that is not affected by elevation.
 This method returns sunset calculated at sea level.
 This forms the base for dusk calculations that are calculated as a dip below the horizon after sunset.